The Flowchart

 Do you have any debt…

-Overpay debts, focusing on one at a time.
+Overpay debts, focusing on highest interest rates.
 Refinance to cheaper interest rates if/when available

 ukpersonal.finance/debt